odionjulius7/odionjulius7/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Julius odion
 ====================================================================================================================================

-FrontEnd React Web Developer
+Frontend React Web Developer
 ----------------------------

-I've been learning to code for 2years. after switching careers.i have found a passion for frontend develpment...
+I've been learning to code for 2years. after switching careers.i have found a passion for frontend development...

 * 🌍  I'm based in Lagos, nigeria.
 * ✉️  You can contact me at [odionjulius7@gmail.com](mailto:odionjulius7@gmail.com)